 This is probably more things that you expected to end up with, but you can easily delete the extra pieces and keep the cutout tag.

 Creating Shapes with the Slice Tool

-One thing I like using the Slice tool for is creating shapes that are not available in the left-hand Shapes menu.
+One thing I like about using the Slice tool for is creating shapes that are not available in the left-hand Shapes menu.
 This is similar to how we made the snowman using the Weld tool.

 Let’s make a crescent moon shape.
-Using the Shapes toolbar, insert two circles and make one big one and one slight smaller one.
+Using the Shapes toolbar, insert two circles and make one big one and one slighty smaller one.
 Then overlap them — you can see that crescent taking shape on the left.

 Then select both circles and click “Slice.”
 You’ll end up with this:

 That, my friends, is even more shapes than the first example!
 Four shapes.
-The crescent I wanted to make, plus two middle pieces and the leftover on the right.
+The crescent I wanted to make, plus two middle pieces, and the leftover on the right.
 Delete those extra pieces and keep your crescent.
 Easy, but definitely a bit confusing if you’re new to the Slice tool!